Exclusive: Ukraine army chief reveals the strategy behind Kursk incursion - KVIA

 (CNN) — Russia had been planning to launch a new attack on Ukraine from the Kursk region before Kyiv’s surprise cross-border incursion, Ukraine’s Commander-in-Chief Gen. Oleksandr Syrskyi told CNN in an exclusive interview Thursday.

-In his first television interview as army chief in February, the general told CNN’s Christiane Amanpour that he believed the Kursk operation had been a success.
+In his first television interview since becoming military chief in February, the general told CNN’s Christiane Amanpour that he believed the Kursk operation had been a success.

 “It reduced the threat of an enemy offensive.
 We prevented them from acting.
 We moved the fighting to the enemy’s territory so that [the enemy] could feel what we feel every day,” Syrskyi said, in a rare interview that offered a candid assessment of the war.